nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # HealthSync User Guide

+> "HealthSync will be your patient’s best friend, the frontdesk’s right hand, and time’s biggest foe." - Yi Chee, Developer, HealthSync

 HealthSync is a **powerful desktop application designed specifically for clinic assistants in small private clinics.** It offers a unique combination of a Command Line Interface (CLI) and a Graphical User Interface (GUI) to efficiently manage and organize patient details.
 If you're a fast typist, HealthSync can streamline your workflow and help you handle patient information more effectively than traditional GUI apps.

 ## Why HealthSync?